Mapping Paleocurrents: Using the Past to Understand the Present

 - The Paleogeographic Atlas Project from the University of Chicago; nice maps with latitude and longitude grid lines but only for early Permian to Lake Cretaceous.

-- Library of Paelogeography by Ron Blakey; beautiful color images with grid lines for all time periods.
+- Library of Paleogeography by Ron Blakey; beautiful color images with grid lines for all time periods.
 Some work with these maps in Photoshop might be able to transform these into the simple black and white line drawings that work best for this activity.

 - Paleomap Project by Christopher R. Scotese; very nice color maps for all time periods but without grid lines, also has nice paleoclimate maps.